opencog/atomspace-dht/README.md

   running AtomSpace publish a list of Atoms that it holds, such that others can find it?

-  + The "bittorent" solution for this would be to let each Atom hash down to an MUID, as before, but the contents would be locators for the peers that are serving that Atom.
-This seems plausbile, except for the fact that it's still incredibly RAM-hungry.
+  + The "BitTorrent" solution for this would be to let each Atom hash down to an MUID, as before, but the contents would be locators for the peers that are serving that Atom.
+This seems plausible, except for the fact that it's still incredibly RAM-hungry.
 An AtomSpace containing 100 million Atoms has to publish 100 million keys, all pointing back to itself.
 The size of the locator is not all that much smaller than the size